Sichii/Chaos-Server/docs/index.md

 A configurable Dark Ages private server

-Details explanations of systems can be found in the Articles section
+Detailed explanations of systems can be found in the Articles section